At this time of year many mums are feeling slightly frazzled and in need of a well-deserved break.

 Play board games, go for walks, curl up on the sofa and watch a movie, have a day out – do whatever you all enjoy doing and have fun together!

-If you have any other self-care ideas for parents let everyone know in the comments below!
+If you have any other self-care tips for parents let everyone know in the comments below!